JohanesB/alx-low_level_programming/0x02-functions_nested_loops/README.md

-task 6: Write a function that computes the absolute value of an integer.
+task 7: a function that prints the last digit of a number.